-'PIR' means prescribed investor rate, and is the tax rate an investor pays when they invest in a PIE.
+'PIR' means prescribed investor rate, and is the rate the PIE uses to calculate tax on PIE income.

 'Scheme' means the Kiwi Wealth Managed Funds.

 'Sell spread' means the amount deducted from the unit price when you redeem your units in a Fund (including for rebalancing and switching).
 Sell spread reflects our estimate of the total cost of selling underlying investments held by a Fund when an investor sells units in that Fund.